kallewesterling/seshat/docs/setup.md

 4. Clone your fork to your local machine

-5. Ensure you have a working installation of PostgreSQL **version 16**
+5. Ensure you have a working installation of PostgreSQL
+    - Note: The application database was originally developed with version 12, but has also been tested with PostgreSQL **version 16**, which we need for PostGIS spatial data later on (see `spatialdb.md`)
     - <details><summary>Example instructions for macOS</summary>

         - `brew install postgres@16`